Xemxija: History

-In around 1715, the Order of St. John built Arrias Battery as part of a series of fortifications defending Malta's coastline.
+Around 1715, the Order of St. John built Arrias Battery as part of a series of fortifications defending Malta's coastline.
 It was also called Xemxija Battery since it was on the sunny side of the bay (xemxija means "sunny" in Maltese), and the area around it became known as Xemxija.
 Today, the battery is a restaurant.

-In 1839, the British built an aqueduct allowing the transportation of water.
-The water travelled from an underground aqueduct in an area in Wardija, known as tal-Ballut, that extends to an above ground aqueduct and then to a reservoir both in Xemxija.
-The conservation of water was needed for the British military and their horses, who surveilled the area from the nearby defence posts.
+In 1839, the British built an aqueduct to allow the transportation of water.
+The water travelled from an underground aqueduct in an area in Wardija, known as tal-Ballut, which extends to an above-ground aqueduct and then to a reservoir, both in Xemxija.
+The conservation of water was needed for the British military and their horses, who surveyed the area from the nearby defence posts.

 An underground emergency flour mill was built in Xemxija during the Cold War.
 It has been restored to working condition by the Fondazzjoni Wirt Industrijali Malti (Maltese Industrial Heritage Foundation), and is now open to the public.

-Since the 1980s, several apartment blocks were built in Xemxija making it a popular residential area.
+Since the 1980s, several apartment blocks have been built in Xemxija, making it a popular residential area.
 It is also a small resort, mainly catering with bars and restaurants.

 The Simar Nature Reserve forms part of the suburb.
 A fire and rescue station is located in Xemxija, known as the Xemxija Fire Station.